In data presented at AAO, investigators examine the impact of anti-VEGF injections on ocular hypertension.

 Treatment with anti–vascular endothelial growth factor therapy (anti-VEGF) for ophthalmological conditions could have an impact on a number of other outcomes.

-A team, led by Sahar Bredrood, MD, PhD, Acuity Eye Group & Retina Institute - Pasadena, examined the impact of anti-VEGF injections on the prevalence of ocular hypertension (OHT) and primary open-angle glaucoma (POAG) with age-matched controls in data presented at the American Academy of Ophthalmology (AAO) 2020 Conference.
+A team, led by Sahar Bedrood, MD, PhD, Acuity Eye Group & Retina Institute - Pasadena, examined the impact of anti-VEGF injections on the prevalence of ocular hypertension (OHT) and primary open-angle glaucoma (POAG) with age-matched controls in data presented at the American Academy of Ophthalmology (AAO) 2020 Conference.

 In the 1 year, case control study, the investigators examined 927 eyes coming from 624 consecutive patients.